 |25+ years||1.75 X contribution||75%|

-As you can see, it is important you make the effort to identify (and prove) all your past medical aid membership.
+As you can see, it is important you make the effort to identify (and prove) all your past healthcare membership.

-You do this by providing current membership certificates or an affidavit attesting to the membership.
+You do this by providing current membership certificates or an affidavit attesting to your membership.

 Other schemes have an extended trauma benefit, where ongoing physiotherapy is paid.